bessinnica/Loc-markdig-azuredocs-test/articles/sql-database/sql-database-elastic-scale-manage-credentials.md

 "User ID=<yourusername>; Password=<youruserpassword>; Trusted_Connection=False; Encrypt=True; Connection Timeout=30;”
 ```

 As with the admin credentials, do not use values in the form of "username@server".
 Instead, just use "username".
 Also note that the connection string does not contain a server name and database name.
-That is because the **OpenConnectionForKey** call automatically directs the connection to the correct shard based on the key.
+That is because the <strong>OpenConnectionForKey</strong> call automatically directs the connection to the correct shard based on the key.
 Hence, the database name and server name are not provided.

 ## See also
 [Managing databases and logins in Azure SQL Database](sql-database-manage-logins.md)